heweidev/hewei.github.io/Android基础.md

     > A Handler allows you to send and process {@link Message} and Runnable objects associated with a thread's {@link MessageQueue}.

-    > Defines a message containing a description and arbitrary data object that can be sent to a {@link Handler}.
+    > Message Defines a message containing a description and arbitrary data object that can be sent to a {@link Handler}.